Radiation therapy for anal cancer

 Some common short-term side effects include:

-- Skin changes (like a sunburn)
+- Skin changes (like a sunburn) in areas being treated

-- Temporary anal irritation and pain
+- Temporary anal swelling and pain

 - Discomfort during bowel movements